Decimal Equivalent of Gray Code and its Inverse

 Explanation: 10 is represented as 1010 in binary form.
-The gray code
+The equivalent gray code

 Below is the approach for the conversion of decimal code values to gray code values.

-Given the decimal equivalent number n of a gray code.
-Find the inverse number in decimal form.
+Given a decimal equivalent number n of a gray code.
+Find its original number in decimal form.